Essential tips on potty training your puppy

 “What an awful smell,” Ken lamented one morning on his way to work.
 In my everyday cleaning, I had searched the house with no luck.
 The smell was stingy to the nose.
 Kiki our dog was barely one week old when we noticed the smell.
 She had an appetite for a king.
 Eating everything from our breakfast bacon to puppy food and treats to a point I had to ration her portions.

 This weekend we had agreed with Ken to turn the house upside down as we were tired of the awful smell.
 As we came close to the sofa near the corner the smell became stronger.
 We pushed the sofa and “walah ha-ha” Kiki had turned the place behind it into her toilet.
 She relieved herself there.
-It was time for potty training.
+It was time for puppy training.
 Funny at least as a puppy she knew how to hide when doing her bathroom calls.
 She had a designed place she preferred and there is where we placed her potty.

 This experience opened our eyes, we should have potty trained her when she first arrived.
 This could have saved us the one-week ordeal of the awful smell.
 Here we will give tips on potty training to make your life easy as a new dog owner.